jacob-mf/dni_nie/README.md

  => "55428494N"
  ```

+Una vez instalada la gema se puede usar directamente desde la línea de
-Once the gem is installed in your system, you can also use 'dni_nie'
+ comandos | Once the gem is installed in your system, you can also
-from the command line:
+use 'dni_nie' from the command line:

 ```bash
 $ gem install dni_nie